jsc329/ammonitorwiki/12-photos.md

 > *Figure 12.2.
 The photos table is populated by R.*

 Notice that there are three photos in the sample database.
-The not-so-friendly ‘Hands Off’ note indicates that photos are logged automatically by R. Photos can be annotated by members of the monitoring team, in which case a team member views each photo and identifies target signals within it.
+The ‘Hands Off’ note indicates that photos are logged automatically by R. Photos can be annotated by members of the monitoring team, in which case a team member views each photo and identifies target signals within it.
 Each photos’s annotations are displayed (in this case, none).
 We will illustrate how to annotate files in Chapter 14.

 Chapter Summary
 ===============